drunomics/swiper-gallery/README.md

    * The preview image for the media preview (`swiper gallery media preview`)
    * The preview image for the thumbs preview (`swiper gallery thumbs preview`)
    * The thumbnails in the thumbs preview (`swiper gallery thumbs preview thumb`)
+ * Create an image style for the gallery slides & set it in the slide viewmode

 ### Gallery formatter